avilla82/hellow-world/README.md

-# hellow-world
+# hello-world-4100-Friday
-Creating first repository for CIS Class
+CIS 4100- Friday Class
+I am a student leaning how to use GitHub